Chicken Feed

 Grower Feed: After 8 weeks, a 20-24% protein feed works well for both.

-Layer Feed (if you have hens laying eggs): If you have laying hens, you can mix a 16-18% protein layer feed with a higher protein grower feed to balance their needs.
+Layer Feed (if you have hens laying eggs): If you have laying hens, you can mix a 16-18% protein layer food with a higher protein grower food to balance their needs.
 Provide free-choice oyster shells for extra calcium for the hens.

 Scratch Grains as a Treat: You can offer some scratch grains, but in moderation since Guinea fowl thrive on higher protein.